moorepants/eme185/content/pages/reports.rst

      include all information needed to manufacture your designs including dimensions, material specifications, assembly diagrams, circuit diagrams, wiring layouts, complete bill of materials, etc.
-   - Engineering standards that are relevant to your design.
-For example, if you are designing a car for public roads it should meet SAE standards.
-Or if you are designing an elevator it should meet ASME elevator standards.
    - User documentation: This could be a user manual that describes how to use and maintain the product or documentation on how to use software, etc.
    - Test results: The experimental/testing methodology and any results you